pajamaw/pajamaw.github.io/_posts/2016-03-31-find-find_by-find_by_id.markdown

-This is important because if you're buidling an application and you want to raise an exception error, you would use the find_by method, where as if you had setup your applcation to respond to a .nil? you would consider using the .find method.
+This is important because if you're building an application and you want to raise an exception error, you would use the find_by method, where as if you had setup your application to respond to a .nil? you would consider using the .find method.